OneMotoring

 If there is an incident on expressways or inside tunnels, the EMAS vehicle recovery crew is activated to ensure that the incident site is safe, and to tow away any stalled vehicles.

-LTA traffic marshals control traffic and perform on-scene management duties such as preserving evidence for accidents involving slight injuries.
-They work together with the EMAS recovery crew, as well as the Traffic Police and Singapore Civil Defence Force to bring traffic back to normal as quickly as possible.
+LTA Traffic Marshals control traffic and perform on-scene management duties such as assisting Traffic Police in preserving evidence for accidents involving injuries.
+They work together with the EMAS vehicle recovery crew, as well as the Traffic Police and Singapore Civil Defence Force to bring traffic back to normal as quickly as possible.

 Restrictions for Expressways and Tunnels